 - Different regions and countries in the world have different profiles for both consumption and production, and also the sectors of their city that make up their total footprint – so, understand what type of city you are looking at and what makes it unique from an emissions perspective

-- We can come up with ways to make tourism to and inside of some cities more sustainable – more train travel and less plane and car travel for example
+- … tourism to, and inside of some cities [can be made] more sustainable – more train travel and less plane and car travel for example

-- Understand that cities like India, Pakistan, or Bangladesh generate lots of industrial pollution and carbon emissions in the manufacture of products that will be sold and consumed in Europe and North America.
+- Understand that cities like India, Pakistan, or Bangladesh generate [significant] industrial pollution and carbon emissions in the manufacture of products that will be sold and consumed in Europe and North America

 - We can’t just outsource emissions to other cities and think we are making an impact by minimising emissions within our own city

 - We are going the wrong direction with climate change – the next step is to reduce consumption – not using more renewable energy and mass transit